midl-dev/midl-website.github.io/_frontpage_items/frontpage-05-signing-kit.md

 title: The signing kit
 description: |
 ---
 Your keys are stored on a Ledger Nano S hardware wallet.
-We give you a signing device - a small computer with battery backup and a mobile network dongle for Internet connection redundancy.
+We send you a signing kit - a small computer which communicates with our infrastructure.

-You install a signing app on the Ledger, and connect it to the signing device, and that's it !
+Connect your Ledger to the signing device, keep it online.
+That's it !

-All you need to do is ensure that the device has power and Internet access most of the time.

 **This is secure**.
 The hardware wallet remains in your possession, so we can not access your funds.